swiftotter/driver/README.md

 ### A database task-runner

 Driver is the easy way to turn a production database into a staging or development-friendly database.
-It is built with the ultimate aim of complete flexibility.
+It is built with the aim of complete flexibility.
 Additionally, with the built-in capability of working with RDS, Driver can run transformations on database host that is completely separate from your production environment.

 Because Driver is a task-runner, there is a good chance that you will need to create some tasks to run.
 There are some additional modules out there to help you with this.
 You will also need to specify configuration.

+## TL;DR

+Driver resides on your production machine, preferrably with your website's codebase (via composer).
+You setup a cron job to run Driver.

+* **Driver connects to your production database ONCE via `mysqldump`.**
+* Driver dumps that to a file on your system.
+* Driver creates a RDS instance and pushes the database dump up to RDS (via **https**).
+* Driver runs whatever actions you would like (configured globally or per environment).
+* Driver dumps the transformed data, zips it and pushes it up to S3.

+For a 3-5GB database, this process could take 2 hours or more.
+The downtime (associated with `mysqldump`'s table locking) is only a couple of minutes.
+It take a while to run, but it also uses very few resources and is a background process so you won't be waiting for it.

 ## Quickstart